-After the harsh events that occurred in the camp those years, the Sachsenhausen concentration camp was transformed into a memorial in honor of the victims of barbarism, so that these terrible events will never be repeated.
-I explain how to visit it.
+After the harsh events that took place in the camp during those years, the Sachsenhausen concentration camp was transformed into a memorial in honor of the victims of barbarism, so that these terrible events would never be repeated.
+I will explain how to visit it.

-The Sachsenhausen concentration camp is considered one of the essential visits to make for those who travel to Berlin.
+The Sachsenhausen concentration camp is considered one of the essential visits to do for those who travel to Berlin.
 To see it, this is the most complete and popular option.

-This is a 6 hour excursion to Sachsenhausen to learn with a Spanish speaking guide (accredited by the memorial itself) the history of this place, the type of prisoners it housed and their harsh living conditions.
+It is a 6-hour excursion to Sachsenhausen to learn, along with a Spanish-speaking guide (accredited by the memorial itself), the history of this place, the type of prisoners it housed and their harsh living conditions.
 It held around 60,000 prisoners, of which more than 12,000 did not manage to escape alive.

 In addition, this walking tour will show you the most important sites of the camp such as Barracks 38, the punishment cells, the central courtyard or the infirmary where human experiments were performed on the inmates.

-During the tour you will also hear several testimonies of the survivors, see some pictures of the camp taken by the SS as well as secret documentation found at the end of the war.
+During the visit you will also hear several testimonies of the survivors, see some pictures of the camp taken by the SS, as well as secret documentation found at the end of the war.

-Without a doubt, I recommend doing this tour to Sachsenhausen with a guide instead of doing it on your own mainly because you will not have to worry about how to get the tickets there and because you will have the narration of a professional guide who will answer your questions and give historical context to what you see in the camp, which is quite convenient in a place like this.
+I definitely recommend doing this tour to Sachsenhausen with a guide instead of doing it on your own, mainly because you will not have to worry about how to get the tickets there and because you will have the narration of a professional guide who will answer your questions and give historical context to what you see in the camp, which is quite convenient in a place like this.

 During the time Sachsenhausen was in operation (1933-1945), thousands of people were subjected to forced labor, torture, starvation, human experimentation and finally extermination.